 Expectation 3: AUTOSAR is designed for reusability

-The challenge, on a real-world application, is that some OEMs might enforce the utilization of their own architecture or software components.
+The challenge, in a real-world application, is that some OEMs might enforce the utilization of their own architecture or software components.
 In those cases, the reuse of previously developed software components by the supplier might be reduced.
-The main challenge in this case is to integrate the architecture provided by the OEM with the existing components and architecture.
+The main challenge, in this case, is to integrate the architecture provided by the OEM with the existing components and architecture.

-Once again, the skills of the resources utilized, the previous experience, and being able to understand the needs of each specific project are key factors to reduce the development time and increase the quality.
+Once again, the skills of the resources utilized, the previous experience, and the ability to understand the needs of each specific project are key factors to reduce the development time and increase the quality.